addisonlynch/iexfinance/docs/source/configuration.rst

 Authentication
 --------------

-An IEX Cloud account is required to acecss the IEX Cloud API.
+An IEX Cloud account and authentication token are required to acecss the IEX Cloud API.

-Your IEX Cloud (secret) authentication token can be passed to any function or at the instantiation of a ``Stock`` :ref:`object <stocks.stock_object>` It can also be stored in the ``IEX_TOKEN`` environment variable.
+Your IEX Cloud (secret) authentication token can be passed to any function or at the instantiation of a ``Stock`` :ref:`object <stocks.stock_object>`.
+It can also be stored in the ``IEX_TOKEN`` environment variable.

+The IEX Cloud token is accessible via the IEX Cloud Console.

 .. _config.auth.argument: